These are the current Bye-Laws as of July 2024.

 i.
 Faculty Reps

 ii.
-Halls Reps
+Halls Community Officers

 Represent the interests of students within their residence to the Union, UCL and on the Welfare and Community Zone.
+Organise community building events in their respective Halls of Residence.

 iii.
 Societies Reps